-There were no impairment losses on any class of property and equipment during the year (December 31, 2019: Nil)
+There were no impairment losses on any class of property and equipment during the year (31 December, 2020: Nil)

-There were no capitalised borrowing costs related to the acquisition of property and equipment during the year (December 31, 2019: Nil).
+There were no capitalised borrowing costs related to the acquisition of property and equipment during the year (December 31, 2020: Nil).
+Capital work in progress relates to cost clearing account for items yet to be capitalized.